Ottigan/cpu-temperature/README.md

     ```bash
     npm start
     ```
-7. Open the link below in your broswer of choice
+7. Open the link below in your browser of choice
     ```bash
     http://localhost:3000
     ```